Fr0sT-Brutal/awesome-pascal/README.md

 * [Dam](https://github.com/digao-dalpiaz/Dam). `[Delphi]` `[FPC]` Delphi and Lazarus Message Dialogs with Formatted Text.

 * [Windows 7 Taskbar Components](https://delphi.fsprolabs.com/). `[Delphi]` One of the most notable feature in Windows 7 is a new Windows taskbar.
 It offers a new way of controlling your desktop, managing your windows, and launching applications.

+* [GUI AutoSave](https://github.com/GodModeUser/Dephi-LightSaber-GUI_AutoSave) Save the state of all GUI controls on application shutdown and then restore them loaded on application startup: It can load/save: form's position, checkboxes, radiobuttons, etc, etc

 ## Database ##